Corey Scher

 ‘Sacrificing part for the whole’

-Co-convening a session on physical and environmental impacts of war in Ukraine
+Co-convened a session on scientific perspectives on the physical and environmental impacts of war.

 NASA Applied Remote Sensing Training in Humanitarian Applications